kubeshop/testkube-docs/docs/articles/ephemeral-clusters.md

 ### Aggregating results

-The Testkube Dashboard will aggregate and show test execution results from each ephemeral cluster as "its" Agent connects and executes its Workflows.
+The Testkube Dashboard will aggregate and show test execution results from each ephemeral cluster as its Testkube Agent connects and executes its Workflows.

 :::info